Should You Use Distilled Water For Plants?

 Plants watered with distilled pure water usually produce more leaves and grow more vigorously.

-Even so, it’s important to remember that distilled water only adds hydration.
+Even so, it’s important to remember that distilled water for plants only adds hydration.
+It doesn’t add any nourishment at all.

-If you are watering with distilled water, you must take great care to fertilize your plants appropriately according to type.
+If you are watering plants with distilled water, you must take great care to fertilize your plants appropriately according to type.

 If you click this link and make a purchase, we earn a commission at no additional cost to you.